Essential hair and beauty products for superyacht crew

 If you’re not sure where to start, take a look at our Eight Quick and Simple Hairstyles for Superyacht Stews, or check out our Hair & Beauty hacks Pinterest board, or our Hair & Beauty hacks YouTube playlist.

 Hair essentials to bring on board

-A quick tip: Instead of just spraying dry shampoo into the roots as you’re getting ready, spray it on to your hair the night before, and the shampoo will work into your hair while you sleep.
+A quick tip: Instead of just spraying dry shampoo into the roots as you’re getting ready, spray it on to your hair the night before so the shampoo will work into your hair while you sleep.

 While it may seem a bit of a no-brainer, it really can’t be stressed enough how many different styles you can create with these simple tools.
 For starters, take a look at this link to 21 bobby pin hairstyles you can do in minutes.